rustamgasanov/blog/source/_posts/2016-02-23-dockerize-your-project-part-1-registry-and-jenkins-setup.markdown

   - ci
 ---

-In this series I am going to show and describe the proccess of setting up docker registry, continious integration, dockerization and deployment of your application(s).
+In this series of articles I am going to show and describe how to dockerize your application(s) and services, and how to setup continious integration and dockerization with Jenkins.

 The first step is to setup `Docker Registry` as a storage of our images and `Jenkins` for future builds and dockerization.